-- Bowel control may be altered by removal of the mesh.
-Symptoms of bowel frequency and urgency and rarely faecal leakage (incontinence) can occur, and in some cases difficulty with constipation or bowel emptying may need addressed.
+- There is a chance that urinary leakage (incontinence) symptoms may occur after removal of the vaginal prolapse mesh.
+It is difficult to know how likely this is, but the risk is higher the more mesh that is removed. - Bowel control may be altered by removal of a mesh from the back wall of the vagina.
+Symptoms of bowel frequency and urgency and rarely faecal leakage (incontinence) can occur, and in some cases difficulty with constipation or bowel emptying may need to be addressed.
 Pelvic floor physiotherapy, medical or surgical treatment may be required in some patients. - Pain may improve following mesh removal surgery but can return.
 There is no guarantee that mesh removal surgery will improve symptoms of pain in the long term, and in rare cases the pain may worsen following mesh removal.
-Pain can be localised in the pelvis or vagina or may be more widespread.
+Pain can be centred on the vagina or be more widespread in the pelvis.
 Pain can also be related to sexual intercourse (dyspareunia). - If you have not had all of the mesh removed, you may have more symptoms because of the mesh.
 If this happens, you may need more surgery.
-Your surgeon should explain how much mesh has been taken out during your operation and, if there is any left, where it is. - You may decide before surgery that if a piece of mesh is very close to an organ, that you would prefer to leave that piece of mesh in place rather than have it removed and risk having an injury to the organ (e.g., bladder or bowel).
+Your surgeon should explain how much mesh has been taken out during your operation and, if there is any left, where it is. - You may decide before surgery that if a piece of mesh is very close to an organ, that you would prefer to leave that piece of mesh in place rather than have it removed and risk having an injury to the organ (e.g., the bladder or bowel).
 It is important to discuss this with your consultant before surgery.